Tom Kühnhackl: Personal life

-Kühnhackl was born and raised in Landshut, Bavaria, and first began to play hockey at age two.
+Kühnhackl was born and raised in Landshut, and first began to play ice hockey at age two.
 His father, Erich, played in the top German leagues from 1968 until 1989 and appeared in five Winter Olympics for West Germany.
 He was named Germany's ice hockey player of the 20th century in 2000.
 Kühnhackl has been a lifelong fan of the Pittsburgh Penguins, the team that drafted him.
-He got his start in hockey at age five, following in his family's footsteps—his brother, sister and dad all played hockey in Germany.
+He got his start in ice hockey at age five, following in his family's footsteps as his brother, sister and father all played the sport in Germany.

 Kühnhackl is a supporter of FC Bayern Munich.